lmiller1990/rails-cypress/README.md

 <% end %>
 ```

-We included a flash message validating the minimum length of a post - we will add this validation in a momnet.
+We included a flash message validating the minimum length of a post - we will add this validation in a moment.
 First, update `app/views/posts/new.html.erb`:

 ```rb
 <%= render partial: 'form' %>